-If you used a linux before, you had to meet apt-get on debian/ubuntu system or yum on centos/red hat.
-Brew as well as these tools is a package manager which allows you to install (mostly) linux libs and tools on your mac!
-You can also create your own packages to easy install on another macs.
+If you used a Linux before, you had to meet apt-get on Debian/Ubuntu system or yum on Centos/Red Hat.
+Brew as well as these tools is a package manager that allows you to install (most of) Linux ‘s libs and tools on your Mac!
+You can also create your own packages to easily install them on other Macs.

 What does that code do?

 1. Fetch a shell script from the following URL:

 Brew provides a lot of commands that you can use, honestly, you should know only a few of them, which you will be using in common work.
 Let’s start with

 brew install and

 brew update.
 By using it you can install some package and update it, for example: